The World of Peter Rabbit and Friends

 The World of Peter Rabbit and Friends is a British animated anthology television series based on the works of Beatrix Potter, featuring Peter Rabbit and other anthropomorphic animal characters created by Potter.
-14 of Potter's stories were adapted into 9 films, and the series was originally shown in the U.K. on the BBC between 20 December 1992 and 25 December 1998.
-It was subsequently broadcast in the U.S. on Family Channel between 23 October 1992 and 23 October 1995.
+Fourteen of Potter's stories were adapted into nine films, and the series was originally shown in the U.K. on BBC between 20 December 1992 and 25 December 1998.
+It was subsequently broadcast in the U.S. on Family Channel between 13 May 1992 and 26 June 1995.
 For the initial VHS releases, some of the characters' voices were dubbed-over by actors with more American-like accents.

 Production

-TVC London, in association with the BBC and the Japanese companies Pony Canyon Inc and Fuji Television Network Inc., produced the show for the publishing company Frederick Warne & Co.
+TVC London, in association with the BBC and the Japanese companies Pony Canyon Inc. and Fuji Television Network, Inc., produced the show for the publishing company Frederick Warne & Co.
 The first six episodes cost approximately £5 million to produce.
 Dianne Jackson, director of the 1982 Christmas special The Snowman, was involved in the planning of the series and received series director and writer credit on the first six episodes, but she died of cancer on New Year's Eve 1992.
 The animation style of The World of Peter Rabbit and Friends keeps very close to Potter's artwork in the original books.
 The main title song for the show is Perfect Day sung by Miriam Stockley.
 The live-action scenes in Potter's cottage and grounds were filmed on location at her actual cottage, 'Hill Top', in Cumbria, which is maintained unchanged as a museum by the National Trust.